Ebiquity/policy_enforced_data_generation/README.md

 </pre>

 5. The t_value argument is optional.
 The default t-value is 0.6.
-Change the t_value to ensure that the synthetic data is <t_value>-close w.r.t. the original
+Change the t_value to ensure that the synthetic data is {t_value}-close w.r.t. the original

 ## RESULTS
 The trained generator model is saved in the directory "trained_model".
 The Synthetic Table is saved in "synthetic_table/synthetic_data.csv".